-Appealing A Denial Of Unemployment Benefits In Missouri Or Kansas
+Can I Appeal A Denial Of Unemployment Benefits In Missouri Or Kansas?

 If your claim for unemployment benefits was denied, it does not mean the end.
 You may still have a viable appeal.
 Denial is not all that unusual.
 In fact, there is a process that allows a worker to appeal this initial decision.
 Contact an unemployment lawyer right away to discuss your options.

 If you are looking to appeal a denial of benefits in Missouri or Kansas, I can help.
-As an experienced and knowledgeable attorney, I can guide you through every step of the appeals process.
-My goal is to help you obtain the unemployment benefits you need and deserve.
+As an experienced and knowledgeable attorney, I, Michael.
+J. Joshi, can guide you through every step of the appeals process.
+At The Law Office of Michael J. Joshi, my goal is to help you obtain the unemployment benefits you need and deserve.

 Missouri Appeals Process